top of page

 Produced by Play Wales.
 Dinah Bornat was a member of the review Panel.

-This study builds upon prior research focusing on the Play Sufficiency Duty, shifting the focus to the conditions that enable local authorities to support children's play opportunities.
-These conditions are influenced by various factors, including people, policies, funding, and more, which facilitate Play Sufficiency enactment.
-The report underscores these connections, offering examples and recommendations for Welsh Government, Play Wales, local authorities, and the children's workforce.
+This study expands on previous research about the Play Sufficiency Duty, examining how local authorities can support children's play opportunities.
+It looks at factors like people, policies, and funding that help implement Play Sufficiency.
+The report provides examples and recommendations for Welsh Government, Play Wales, local authorities, and children's workers.

 2020 | Making it possible to do Play Sufficiency